ritvik412/aiml-sports-analysis/README.md

 4.   **Sample Input Video**
      [input video](08fd33_4.mp4)

+## 📝 Use Cases:
+1. **Performance Analytics & Coaching Insights**
+•Player Workload Tracking: Automatically compute distance covered and speed profiles for each player to spot fatigue patterns or injury risk.

+•Tactical Breakdown: Visualize ball‑possession heatmaps and passing lanes in a top‑down view, helping coaches adapt formations and strategies mid‑match.

+2. **Automated Broadcast Augmentation**
+•Live Graphics Overlays: Integrate your YOLO‑based detection and tracking into live streams to display real‑time IDs, jersey colors, and speed metrics on screen.

+•Instant Replays with Metrics: Auto‑generate video clips tagged with possession percentages or sprint speeds for in‑broadcast replays.

 ## 📄 License
 This project is licensed under the MIT License.
 See LICENSE for details.